vlcn-io/materialite/README.md

   - Durability is offloaded into the background so we can have synchronous writes
 - Select
   - TreeSQL as native dialect
+- Triple store but allows schema definition
+  - Triples segmented into types since triples are predicated of types
+  - Types can be created via create table definitions
+    - Old triples (representing column values) can be retained even if not in the schema
+    - Triples not in the schema can be written
+    - Strict mode disables this lax behavior of the 2 bullets above
+- CRDT
+  - Triple value can have CRDT semantics
+  - Create cr-sql like log
+  - Uses db_version as value_version
+- Create table statement has numbers (like protobufs) to facilitate migration
+  - "TABLE" statement rather than "CREATE TABLE" so we just declare the desired schema rather than run a mutation

+# Materialization Question

+Do we really need it if we're doing only:

+- select
+- order
+- count
+- limit
+- sub-queries

+We can do:
+- Where via range trees
+- Order via fetching one record before and after and materializing result set
+- Count via incr or decr on match or mismatch.
+Well.. need to know if something previously matching no longer matches.
+Must have PKs of matching items.
+Count my use sub-queries via `where exists`
+- Disaggregate each into own reactive thing that feeds a graph of other queries...